pushy/pushy-node-backend/README.md

 1) Modify the push payload with data specific to your application

-2) Modify the persistence layer to utilize a real database, such as [MongoDB](https://www.mongodb.com/)
+2) Modify the [persistence layer](util/db.js) to utilize a real database, such as [MongoDB](https://www.mongodb.com/)

-3) Modify the push endpoint to only send notifications to specific devices, based on app-specific criteria
+3) Modify the `/push` endpoint to only send notifications to specific devices, based on app-specific criteria

 ## License